sadieleob/solo-blog-flux/README.md

 gateway-proxy   LoadBalancer   10.152.183.20   192.168.64.51   80:31344/TCP,443:32573/TCP   11m
 ```

-Clone your personal forked repo locally.
+Clone your personal forked repo locally and cd into the folder.
 We will now finalise the configuration and start to add TLS encryption, Authentication, Rate Limiting and Transformation capabilties to the Petclinic application via Git commits.

 First finalise Keycloak (OIDC) configurtaion by running ./scripts/setup.sh
 We'll use the APP_URL, KEYCLOAK_URL & client outputs to configure the AuthConfig later.